Rocco Martino

 Rocco Martino (born September 20, 1938) is an Italian secret agent.
 He was born in Tropea, province of Catanzaro.

 On October 18, 2001, Pollari sent a one and a half page letter to the CIA indicating that "the news about Niger comes from a reliable source, even if it is not possible to assess its quality" ("le notizie sul Niger arrivano da una fonte affidabile, anche se non si è grado di valutarne la qualità").

-During the summer of 2001, Alain Chouet and others with France's DGSE investigated an alleged deal known later as Nigergate in which Iraq was trying to obtain yellowcake from a country in Africa and, by May and June 2002, they investigate any connection with Niger but find that the rumours are entirely false.
-Furthermore, in July 2002, the Italian SISMI and the United States CIA are informed by the French DGSE that Rocco Martino, a former Italian intelligence agent, is trying to pass fake documents about Iraq obtaining yellowcake from Niger.
+During the summer of 2001, Alain Chouet and others with France's DGSE investigated an alleged deal later known as Nigergate in which Iraq was trying to obtain yellowcake from a country in Africa.
+By June 2002, they found out that the rumors were entirely false.
+Furthermore, in July 2002, the Italian SISMI and the United States CIA were informed by the French DGSE that Rocco Martino, a former Italian intelligence agent, was trying to pass fake documents about Iraq obtaining yellowcake from Niger.
 However, the SISMI report that a lady, who is controlled by SISMI's Antonio Nucera, in the Niger embassy at Rome presents the fake documents in July 2002.
-Later, in March 2003, George Tenet incorrectly states that Iraq, who has large quantities of yellowcake, is obtaining yellowcake from Niger.
+Later, in March 2003, George Tenet incorrectly stated that Iraq, which had large quantities of yellowcake, was obtaining yellowcake from Niger.

-In late February 2002, Ambassador Joseph C. Wilson, the husband of Valerie Plame and the last senior United States state department official to meet with Saddam Hussien, travelled to Niger and confirmed that the Niger-Gate documents were fake.
+In late February 2002, Ambassador Joseph C. Wilson, husband of Valerie Plame and the last senior United States state department official to meet with Saddam Hussein, traveled to Niger and confirmed that the Niger-Gate documents were fake.